StellarsJayNorthwest/wildjays-art/_posts/2025-07-22-cairn-path.md

 {: style="text-align:center"}
 ![Tjørnuvík with Risin og Kellingin in the distance]({{ site.baseurl }}/assets/2025-faroe-iceland/20250722/DSC_6780.jpg){: .centered width="650px"}

 We began our day in Saksun, a village first recorded in the 1400s, though it’s likely older than that.
 Nestled in a natural amphitheater on the northwest coast, Saksun is encircled by towering basalt ridges.
 The River Dalsá cuts through the village toward the sea, where volcanic black sand marks the entrance to the lagoon.
-Turf-roofed houses dot the green hillsides, and the stands watch from a cliff above the harbor.
+Turf-roofed houses dot the green hillsides, and the churchs stands watch from a cliff above the harbor.
 Originally built in Tjørnuvík, the church was disassembled and carried along the cairn-marked path to Saksun in 1858—a feat of endurance that makes me wonder how the villagers in Tjørnuvík felt about the loss of their house of worship.

 {: style="text-align:center"}
 ![The church at Saksun]({{ site.baseurl }}/assets/2025-faroe-iceland/20250722/NZ7_6921.jpg){: .centered width="650px"}